-B. Main Empirical Results
+B. Main Empirical results

-Basic OLS estimates of the effect of monetary policy are shown in columns 1 and 5 of table 1.
-Taken at face value, these estimates imply that a 1 percentage point increase in the interest rate lowers quarterly real growth only moderately: 0.094 percentage points in the Netherlands and only 0.015 percentage points in France.
+Basic OLS estimates of the effect of monetary policy are shown in Column (1) and (5) of Table 1.
+Taken at face value, these estimates imply that a one percentage point increase in the interest rate lowers quarterly real growth only moderately: 0.094 percentage points in the Netherlands and only 0.015 percentage points in France.
 The average effect across countries is -0.043, and the median is -0.039.
-All tables report two sets of standard errors; usual heterokedasticityrobust Eicher-White standard errors are in parentheses, and Newey-West standard errors correcting for fourth-order serial correlation are in squared brackets.
+All tables report two sets of standard errors; usual heteroscedasticity robust Eicker-White standard errors are in parentheses, and Newey-West standard errors correcting for 4th order serial correlation are in squared brackets.
 The two sets of standard errors are quite similar, and the choice of standard error affects our results only for very few cases.
-Neither seems to be overall more conservative, so we chose to report both.
+Neither seems to be overall more conservative, so we chose